cjolowicz/nox-poetry/README.rst

 Pass ``nox_poetry.WHEEL`` or ``nox_poetry.SDIST`` to build and install the local package using the specified distribution format.

+Here is that same example using the more explicit approach:

 .. code:: python

    # noxfile.py